NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-9-extra-material.md

 * A [guide](http://ipywidgets.readthedocs.io/en/stable/index.html) to using
   widgets for creating interactive notebooks.

-## Running jupyter notebooks on a cluster
+## Running Jupyter notebooks on a cluster

 * Login to Uppmax, making sure to use a specific login node, _e.g._ `rackham1`: